Gonzalez-Itzel/mcb185_homework/participation.md

 - Week 6
 	+ Attended Class on Tuesday
 	+ Attempted in-class assessment
 	+ Attended office hours on Tuesday
 	+ Attended Class on Thursday
 	+ Total 4 points
 - Week 7
+	+ Completed an assessment with a Partner
+	+ Attended Class on Tuesday
+	+ Attended Class on Thursday
+	+ Total 4 points
 - Week 8
 - Week 9
 - Week 10